arkency/posts/posts/2015-11-28-monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend.md

 Since Ruby 2.0 we have the ability to use [`#prepend`](http://dev.af83.com/2012/10/19/ruby-2-0-module-prepend.html) as a way to enrich the behavior of our classes with mixins that can original method definition with super.
-It's not as powerful as aspect oriented programming but it will suffice in our case.
+It's not as powerful as aspect-oriented programming, but it will suffice in our case.

 The module that you prepend can be an anonymous one.